By Nick Frank and Harald Wassermann

 Once you have developed your direction, execution of the transformation strategy is more akin to a major change programme.
 For more thoughts on this process you can read our articles on the Art of Driving Innovative Change and Self-learning solution focused mindset.

-You can download a long version of this article with the full methodology.
-Download Roadmap to Digital Servitization
+You can download a free long version of this article with the full methodology in the Hubshop

 Nick Frank is Managing Partner at Si2 Partners, a consultancy helping clients leverage services to win in industrial markets.
 Nick is an expert in Service Transformation, specifically helping organizations use technology to find new value within their customer’s value chain, facilitating boot camps to help teams solve challenging problems, and business assessments to kick-start the change process.
 Contact Nick Frank on email@example.com